xp44mm/Notebook/F#/Introducing Function Values.md

 - The argument of the anonymous function is a tuple pattern.
 Using a tuple pattern automatically extracts the second element from each tuple and gives it the name p within the body of the anonymous function.

 - Part of the tuple pattern is a wildcard pattern, indicated by an underscore.
-This indicates that you don’t care what the first part of the tuple is; you’re interested only in extracting the length from the second part of the pair.
+This indicates that you don't care what the first part of the tuple is; you're interested only in extracting the length from the second part of the pair.

 ### Computing with Collection Functions

-Functions such as `List.map` are called combinators or collection functions, and they’re powerful constructs, especially when combined with the other features of F#.
+Functions such as `List.map` are called combinators or collection functions, and they're powerful constructs, especially when combined with the other features of F#.
 Here is a longer example that uses the collection functions `Array.filter` and `List.map` to count the number of URL links in an HTML page and then collects stats on a group of pages (this sample uses the function http defined in Chapter 2):

 ```F#
 let delimiters = [| ' '; '\n'; '\t'; '<'; '>'; '=' |]